 Synthetic fertilizers are those composed of the synthesized chemicals of nitrogen, phosphorus, and potassium.
 In general, natural fertilizers contain lesser amounts of N-P-K than their synthesized counterparts, so you need to use more of them to supply the plant with the required amount of nitrogen, phosphorus, or potassium.
 However, because natural fertilizers add vital organic matter, they also improve soil texture—an important advantage.

 If the soil is rich with compost, leaf mold, or other organic material, synthetic fertilizers should be unnecessary.
 But this is a gardener's call.
 If you feel your tomatoes are lacking, side-dress the plants with a balanced fertilizer.

-I understand that a wonderful organic fertilizer for my vegetable garden is manure tea.
-How do I make this brew, and how much do I use on my crops?
+How do I make a wonderful organic fertilizer brew like manure tea, and how much do I use on my crops?

 This liquid is used at transplant time, and again every three weeks or so.
 Fresh manure from horses, sheep, or cows is "soaked" in water at the rate of one part manure to ten parts water for several days to one week.
 The manure is then strained through burlap, sacking, or cheesecloth, and the resulting tea water becomes the concentrate of your liquid fertilizer.
 Since the theory of "less is more" holds true with fertilizing—especially for tender young vegetable transplants—dilute this liquid even further until it is the color of a pale herbal tea.